 The primary target of Blu-Play games are the gaming consoles.
 Blu-Play games will (generally) run on any game console that comes with a blu-ray drive.
 These consoles are:

-Note: There are differences between the consoles, and the game-developer may choose to only target one or two of them.
+Note: There are differences between the consoles, and the game-developer may choose to exclude one or two of them.
 Check the compatibility list for each game before downloading.

 To run the game on one of these game consoles, you must burn the ISO file onto a disc.
 For the PlayStation consoles, it has to be a BD-R or BD-RE disc, so you need a Blu-ray burner.
-For the Xbox One consoles you can settle for a DVD, so you need a DVD burner.
-(This of course requires that the ISO is small enough to fit on a DVD - but most Blu-Play games should match that criteria).
+For the Xbox One consoles you can settle for a DVD (or even a CD), so you need a CD/DVD burner.
+(This of course requires that the ISO is small enough to fit on a that media - but most Blu-Play games should match that criteria).

 Then simply insert the disc into the disc drive of the console.
 If the game doesn't automatically start up, then you should be able to find and start it from the Video section.

-If you happen to have a jailbroken PlayStation, you can also run the Blu-Play game from harddisk by mounting the ISO with webMAN or multiMAN from the BDISO folder.
+If you happen to have a jailbroken PlayStation, you can also run the Blu-Play game from harddisk or USB by mounting the ISO with webMAN or multiMAN from the BDISO folder.

 Although the original idea with Blu-Play games was to focus on homebrew games for the gaming consoles, standard Blu-ray players has proven to be quite capable too - depending on the device and the game of course.